Rho Andromedae

-Rho Andromedae, Latinized from ρ Andromedae, is the Bayer designation for a star in the northern constellation of Andromeda.
-It has an apparent visual magnitude of +5.19, which, according to the Bortle Dark-Sky Scale, is bright enough to be seen with the naked eye from dark suburban skies.
+Rho Andromedae is a star in the northern constellation of Andromeda.
+Its Bayer designation is Latinized from ρ Andromedae, abbreviated Rho And or ρ And, respectively.
+The star has an apparent visual magnitude of +5.19, which, according to the Bortle Dark-Sky Scale, is bright enough to be seen with the naked eye from dark suburban skies.
 Based upon parallax measurements, this star is at a distance of approximately 164 ly from the Sun.
 It is drifting further away with a radial velocity of +10 km/s.

 The stellar classification of this star is F5IV-V, showing mixed spectral features of a main sequence and subgiant stage.
-It is about 1.3 billion years old with 3.4 times the girth of the Sun and is spinning with a projected rotational velocity of 44 km/s.
-The outer envelope is radiating around 18 times the luminosity of the Sun from its photosphere at an effective temperature of 6,471 K, giving it the yellow-white hue of an F-type star.
+It is about 1.3 billion years old and is spinning with a projected rotational velocity of 44 km/s.
+The star has 1.8 times the mass of the Sun and 3.2 times the Sun's girth.
+The outer envelope is radiating around 18.7 times the luminosity of the Sun from its photosphere at an effective temperature of 6,674 K, giving it the yellow-white hue of an F-type star.
 X-ray emissions were detected from this star during the EXOSAT mission.

 Naming

-In Chinese, 天廄 (Tiān Jiù), meaning Celestial Stable, refers to an asterism consisting of ρ Andromedae, θ Andromedae and σ Andromedae.
+In Chinese, 天廄 (Tiān Jiù), meaning Celestial Stable, refers to an asterism consisting of ρ Andromedae, θ Andromedae, σ Andromedae and seven fainter, unidentified stars.
 Consequently, the Chinese name for ρ Andromedae itself is 天廄二 (Tiān Jiù èr, the Second Star of Celestial Stable.)